theblockstalk/eosworkshop1/project.md

 Alice sends 1000 TOKEN to the contract CTR.

 CTR registers Alice's balance.
-The contract verifies that this is a particlar token on a known token contract.
+The contract verifies that this is a particular token on a known token contract.

 Alice executes `CTR->pay(Bob, "1.0000 TOKEN", memo)`, and CTR transfers the token from Alice's balance to Bob.